-Playboy: But with more than ten percent unemployment, are environmental issues that pressing, or is Watt correct when he suggests that you’re dealing with indulgent issues?
+DS: But with more than ten percent unemployment, are environmental issues that pressing, or is Watt correct when he suggests that you’re dealing with indulgent issues?

-Adams: Luckily, there are many people who feel there are some values other than making a fast buck.
+ADAMS: Luckily, there are many people who feel there are some values other than making a fast buck.
 I admit, however, that the people who are affected most by the economic problems are the ones who would be the hardest to convince that saving the environment should still be one of our highest priorities.
 But they have to be convinced to look beyond the obvious crisis.
 I admit it is easier for me to talk about these issues because I’ve never had that sense of real fear of having a family to support and losing a job not because of some local problem where you can go out and get another job but because of a depression that has eliminated many thousands of jobs.
 Still, people need to see how important these concerns are to them.

-Playboy: How would you convince them?
+DS: How would you convince them?

-Adams: We are not just talking about saving scenery.
+ADAMS: We are not just talking about saving scenery.
 We are talking about the immediate future of our world.
 It could be a few short years before something drastic happens.
 Experts are predicting a catastrophic water shortage in the Southwest in the Nineties, because the water tables are going down so rapidly through uncontrolled use.
 Los Angeles could be in the midst of a disaster.
 The supply from the Colorado River could drop to a danger point, as it is being claimed by the states that it runs through and by Mexico.
 The water from the Sierra is just enough to handle the core of Los Angeles.
 But there are 10,000,000 other people.
 The picture is graphic.
 You can see the curve getting steeper.
 In relation to time, the increment of exploitation and destruction is bigger and bigger and bigger within a shorter and shorter period.